In the world of Canadian government affairs, Ryan Banfield is both a rising professional and an enthusiastic, passionate fan.

-In the summer of 2022, Ryan accomplished his goal of joining his dream agency: the Privy Council Office (PCO).
-As a member of PCO’s Access to Information and Privacy (ATIP) team, Ryan was responsible for handling records on a myriad of topics and taking these records through the process that prepares them to be released to the public.
-Ryan’s work with the government’s internal records involved organizing, sorting, labeling and uploading them, sending them to experts for their advice on what to redact and redacting the text himself in accordance with the law.
-At the same time, the House of Commons’ Standing Committee on Access to Information, Privacy and Ethics was studying the Access to Information Act with the intention of determining how the law should be amended.
-During this study, Ryan’s managers were invited to testify to the committee to give PCO’s perspective on the current state of ATIP in Canada.
-Ryan was a member of the team of staff responsible for getting the managers prepared so that they have enough knowledge to answer any question they are asked.
-Ryan helped to compile important documents and highlight the most important parts so that the managers can easily consume the background information that they need to know for their testimonies.
-The biggest lesson that Ryan learned from his time working for PCO is that, no matter how high-ranking and professional a part of government may be, it will always be defined and shaped by the imperfect humanity of its staff.
+In the summer of 2022, I accomplished my goal of joining my dream agency: the Privy Council Office (PCO).
+As a member of PCO’s Access to Information and Privacy (ATIP) team, I was responsible for handling records on a myriad of topics and taking these records through the process that prepares them to be released to the public.
+My work with the government’s internal records mainly involved organizing, sorting, labeling and uploading them, sending them to experts for their advice on what to redact and redacting the text himself in accordance with the law.
+I worked on many notable major projects and side projects including helping my manager prepare for testimony at the House of Commons’ Standing Committee on Access to Information, Privacy and Ethics; creating channels for staff to propose revisions to the office’s instruction manuals; creating internal policies and guidebooks for dealing with unique kinds of ATIP requests; interpreting ATIP law to formally respond to complaints by the Office of the Information Commissioner; sharing ideas with the Department of Justice to create interpretations of Cabinet confidence law; and collecting and synthesizing data in order to create statistics for the ATIP office’s annual report, which was later tabled in Parliament.
+This is where I continue to work today.
+While I am not a policy analyst at PCO, this job has nonetheless increased my exposure to working on internal policies.
+I really enjoy this job because it allows me to keep the federal government transparent.
+I always find it satisfying whenever I am able to release a large amount of information that was previously hidden because it means that I am helping to educate people about the true nature of government.
+The biggest lesson that I learned from my time at PCO is that, no matter how high-ranking and professional a part of government may be, it will always be defined and shaped by the imperfect humanity of its staff.

-Ultimately, throughout his entire adult life, Ryan Banfield has sought to participate in government affairs and to invest his time in efforts that have the potential to help people in some way.
-Ryan continues to have passion for his work because he is doing what he wants to do in life.
-Ryan’s main career goal is to create policies and programs that address homelessness and poverty.
-Wherever the next few years take him, Ryan will be up to the challenge.
+Ultimately, throughout my entire adult life, I have sought to participate in government affairs and to invest my time in efforts that have the potential to help people in some way.
+I continue to have passion for my work because I am doing what I want to do in life.
+Wherever the next few years take me, I will be up to the challenge.

 My Work Experience